ioannismil/mtg-card-viewer/README.md

 In order to use the app you have to download the project open it in you IDE(I'm  using [Netbeans](https://netbeans.org/)).
 Right click on the project and hit Clean and Build.
 Navigate to the project which is probably under \Documents\NetBeansProjects\mtg-card-viewer\dist and there you will find a .jar file which you can copy and paste to your desktop and use from now on.

+## How to:

+Type the name of the card in the first box and click search or press enter.
+We are pulling data from the scryfall api so the image and text may take a little time to appear if you typed something wrong a message will appear informing you.

 ## Outro

 Thanks for passing by my little project and if you have any questions feel free to ask!